adgellida/data-protection-list/README.md

 Searx is a meta search engine that does not transmit personal data to used search engines.
 It allows, if one wishes, a very advanced configuration.
 The different instances (available there: https://searx.space/) do not offer all the same guarantees of privacy protection (IP address log or not, etc.)

-🟢https://search.disroot.org : Google results by default, no IP address log
+🟢https://search.disroot.org : Google results (Startpage), no IP address log, good UI

-🔵https://spot.ecloud.global : nicer interface but with IP address log
+🔵https://searx.nogafam.es : Google results included, IP address, log good UI

-⚫https://searx.xyz : Google results (Startpage) by default
+🟢https://search.disroot.org : Google results included, no IP address log

 ### 6-2 Invidious